massisnascimento/ECstream/README.md

-# Protracted Migration of Immature Neurons in the Temporal Lobe of Young Children
+# Protracted Neuronal Recruitment in the Temporal Lobe of Young Children

 ### Overview